newville/wxmplot/doc/overview.rst

 controls to adjust the displayed image.
 First, the color lookup table for intensity can be changed to any of about 30 pre-defined tables and can be reversed.
 Sliders and entry boxes allow the user to change the threshold levels to adjust the contrast.
-As a simple approach to adjusting the contrast level, a drop-down list can be used to select contrast percentage using the histogram of values in the image.
+A simple and reproducibl approach to adjusting the contrast level is also provided: a drop-down list can be used to select contrast percentage using the histogram of values in the image.
 That is, selecting 'Auto-contrast %' of '1' will put the lowest color value at the 1% percentile of intensities (that is the intensity such that 99% of the pixels have a higher intensity) and the highest value at the 99% percentile (that is the intensity such that 99% of the pixels have a lower intensity).
 Note that adjusting the contrast is disabled for contour plots.

-There are several Menus and Ctrl-key shortcuts available to give more interaction.
+There are several Menus and Ctrl-key shortcuts available from the Image Display Window to give more interaction.
 From the File menu, the user can

    * Save an image of the plot to a PNG file [Ctrl-S]
    * Copy the image to system clipboard to paste into other applications [Ctrl-C].
    * Export the data in the plot to a plain text file [Ctrl-D]
    * Save an image of the current Color Map
-   * Setup and preview printing.
+   * Setup and preview printing
    * Print the image [Ctrl-P]

 From the Image menu, the user can: